 To change the units of measurement or to change the language displayed in the multifunction gauge, see your authorized Sea-Doo dealer.

 EQUIPMENT

-NOTE: Some equipment described in this section do not apply to every watercraft model, or may be optional on certain models.
-Illustrations may not be accurate for every model and are only provided as a visual guide.
+NOTE: Illustrations may not be accurate for every model and are only provided as a visual guide.